c15757585/Game_Assignment/README.txt

 # Game_Assignment

-A game created for a DT508 assignment for Bryan Duggan
+A game for a DT508 assignment for Bryan Duggan
+Created by Philip Elliott

 Genre: Board Game
 Name: Connect 4 from scratch